-Have a Spooky Halloween in Spanish!
-Vocabulary for Kids
+Halloween in Spanish: Vocabulary and Activities for Kids

 Black cats, pumpkins, and witch hats are back!
 Another Halloween is upon us, and this year you can add even more excitement to your spooky celebration with some Spanish PDFs and printables.